Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

     return hs.PredictResponse(outputs={"y": y})
 ```

-_Note: ML Lambda interacts with a runtime container via RPC.
+_Note: ML Lambda interacts with a runtime container via gRPC.
 To write your own handlers you should understand our [Protobuf files][hydro-serving-protos]._

-#### Defining model
+#### Describing the model

 Since our model will be running inside a raw python container, container won't have any required dependencies pre-installed.
 Let's create a `requirements.txt` for that.